Beehordun/DevFinder/README.md

 # DevFinder
-A simple Android app that makes a request to GitHub Api.
+An Android app that makes a request to GitHub Api.

 ## Architecture
 The app uses the **MVP** architectural pattern